sybrew/the-seo-framework/readme.txt

 			* `getTooltip` now returns a `HTMLElement` instead of a `jQuery.Element`.
 * **Other:**
 	* Removed workarounds for [PHP bug 75771](https://bugs.php.net/bug.php?id=75771).
+	* You can now autoload The SEO Framework's classes using the wrong case for the first "chunk" of namespace: `\ThE_sEo_FrAmEwOrK\`.
+		* Pro tip: Don't.
+We 'implemented' it only in the spirit of PHP's case-handling.

 = 4.1.5.1 =